Evangelical Lutheran Church in Tanzania: Lutheranism

 Lutheranism is associated with the theology of Martin Luther, with its official confessional writings found in the Book of Concord.
 Lutheranism generally accepts the unaltered Augsburg Confession (not the variata) as a true witness to the Gospel.
 Lutheran clergy tend not to subscribe to a doctrine of Biblical inerrancy, but see validity in various scholarly methods of analysis to help in understanding the Bible.
 This is in concord with most moderate Protestant bodies and in contrast to the Lutheran Church – Missouri Synod in the United States, which practices the historical-grammatical method of biblical interpretation.

 Like other Lutheran church bodies, the ELCT confesses two sacraments: Communion (or the Eucharist) and Holy Baptism (including infant baptism).
 Confession and absolution is often included as a sacrament; however, as it is a return to the forgiveness given in baptism, strictly speaking, there are only two sacraments.

-With respect to the eucharist or communion, the ELCT holds to the Lutheran doctrine of the sacramental union, that is, that Christ's body and blood is truly present "in, with and under" the bread and wine.
-All communicants orally receive not only bread and wine, but also the same body and blood of Christ that was given for them on the cross.
+With respect to the eucharist or communion, the ELCT holds to the Lutheran doctrine of the sacramental union, that is, that Christ's body and blood is truly present "in, with and under" the bread and wine, so that all communicants orally receive not only bread and wine, but also the same body and blood of Christ that was given for them on the cross.
 Members of other denominations sometimes refer to this as a belief in consubstantiation.
 Lutherans, however, reject the philosophical explanation of consubstantiation, preferring to consider the presence of the Lord's body and blood as mysterious rather than explainable by human philosophy.
 The Lutheran belief in the holy mystery character of the consecrated bread and wine is more similar to that of Roman Catholic and Eastern Orthodox belief than to the views of most Protestants.
 In contrast, most Protestant church bodies doubt or openly deny that the actual body and blood of Christ is eaten in the Lord's Supper.